2021 Local Government Election

 Non Residential Roll

 If you are NOT a resident, you may be entitled to vote if you own, occupy or lease property in the local area as a corporation, business or individual, and you are not already enrolled to vote as a resident of Sutherland Shire Council.
 You must register with Sutherland Shire Council, and it is your responsibility for checking that you are eligible for inclusion in the non residential roll for Sutherland Shire Council when you make an application.
+Registration for the non residential roll is optional.

 How to enrol as a non resident